srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_08-visualize-data-stream-in-power-bi.md

     ![Are you a robot](./Media/LAB_AK_08-prove-robot.png)

-    If, instead, you are informed that you already have an account, continue to sign-in and you are ready to use PowerBI.
+    If, instead, you are informed that you already have an account, continue to sign-in and you are ready to use Power BI.

     ![Are you a robot](./Media/LAB_AK_08-existing-account.png)